m-sezgin/m-sezgin/README.md

 ## Hello!

-My name is Michele Sezgin (She/her) and I'm a senior at Smith College studying Computer Science 💻 and Statistical and Data Sciences 📊 at Smith College.
+My name is Michele Sezgin (She/her) and I'm a senior at Smith College studying Computer Science 💻 and Statistical and Data Sciences 📊.
 My interests are in Sports Analytics, specifically hockey 🏒, and machine learning.

 ---